Gilbert M. Simmons Memorial Library: History

 The Gilbert M. Simmons Memorial Library was the first public building in the City Park district in Kenosha, Wisconsin.
 Upon its completion, City Park became known as Library Park.
 Daniel Burnham designed the Neoclassical library while Ossian Cole Simonds developed the landscaping plan.
 Former Kenosha mayor Zalmon G. Simmons donated $150,000 for the building's construction on the condition that it be named in honor for his deceased son.
 The city agreed, and the library opened to the public on May 30, 1900.
 As the city's first public library building, Gilbert M. Simmons Memorial Library greatly increased the volumes of literature available to the citizens of Kenosha.
 By the mid-1910s, the library had 124,368 volumes and sought to expand with a branch library.
 The building was recognized by the National Park Service with a listing on the National Register of Historic Places on December 17, 1974.
 When the Library Park Historic District was created in 1988, the library was listed as a contributing property.

 There are rumors of the library being haunted by a female ghost and a legend of a secret tomb in the library.

-Governance

-The Kenosha Public Library is governed by a Board of Trustees appointed by the Mayor of Kenosha and approved by the City Council.
-The Board is composed of nine citizen members, eight City of Kenosha residents and one representative of the Kenosha Unified School District.